eidsonator/bash/README.md

 # bash

-Just a playground for bash syntax
+Just a playground for bash syntax.